 Which Types of Data Have to Be Removed?

-In order to start the process of finding and deliting sensitive data, an organization needs to define which types of information clients and employees usually share, which of those are actually needed, and which need to be removed.
+In order to start the process of finding and deleting sensitive data, an organization needs to define which types of information clients and employees usually share, which of those are actually needed, and which need to be removed.

 Generally, there are four types of data that require to be protected from unauthorized people: